regis-leray/sbt-docker-image/README.md

 An image that have already been built can be pushed with the `dockerPush` task.

-To both build and push an image use the `dockerPush` task.
+To push an image use the `dockerPush` task.

 By default `dockerPush` will push your docker image build to dockerhub